Employer Branding: Definition, Process, Strategy, Measurement and Resources

 “In recruiting today, it’s not only recruiters who are doing the research.
 With 85% of job searches starting with a search engine, top talent is searching for a company the same way they would any other purchasing decision – which is why employer branding is so critical.” – Matt Charney, Executive Editor at Recruiting Daily

-Forrester Research suggests it takes up to 8 brand touchpoints to influence a consumer decision, (a touchpoint is just a fancy word for any interaction that someone has with your company).
+It takes up to 10 brand touchpoints to influence a consumer decision, (a touchpoint is just a fancy word for any interaction that someone has with your company).
 People rarely arrive at your website ready to buy (or ready to apply).

 As recruitment blogger extraordinaire Matt Charney puts it, candidates are thinking about applications in the same way as they consider buying decisions.
 They want to be able to educate themselves about your company.
 They invest time in researching your company, product or role before deciding whether it's a good fit for them.

 Content is extremely important during this awareness and education stage.
-It gives candidates the ammunition they need to learn about your employer brand and plays a crucial role in their decision to apply.
+It gives candidates the ammunition they need to learn about your employer brand and plays a crucial role in their decision to apply (or not to apply).

 The hidden benefit of employer branding content: better applicants

-The longer a candidate spends in the ‘decision making cycle’, the more time they spend engaging with your content, the higher the likelihood that they’ll be a standout applicant and make a great new hire!
+The longer a candidate spends in the ‘decision-making cycle’, and the more time they spend engaging with your content, the higher the likelihood that they’ll be a standout applicant and make a great new hire.

-Candidates see employees as a window into the true nature of your organization.
+Candidates see current and former employees as a window into the true nature of your organization.
 The way you leverage your team has never been more important...

 Is it any wonder that candidates trust the things that employees say more than your corporate messaging?

-If you can encourage employees to share their own story, in either written or video form, it can be hugely valuable to your employer brand.
+If you can encourage employees to share their own story, in either written or video form, it can be hugely valuable to your employer brand and can help you win top talent in the future.

 Here are a few narrative angles that are effective: